 |

-As you pass the reservoirs, you have to keep an eye on where you are stepping, as on the way past, there are streams coming down from the hills and when these cross the path, there is a little jump in the path that can be easy to miss where the grass is lying over the path.
+As we pass the reservoirs, it is important to keep an eye on where you are stepping - as on the way past, there are streams coming down from the hills, and when these cross the path, there is a little jump in the path that can be easy to miss.
 These require a step over a short gap, which has a reasonable drop down - and so you ideally don't want to step into these.

 But having safely navigated past these dangers, the path heads up on a long climb, up above the reservoir, to then rise up nearly to the top of Withins Height.